JeswinSunsi/JeswinSunsi/README.md

   → 🥇 *1st place, STAI '21*
 - Built **Penty**, a Python-based desktop assistant using PyEel
 - Designed frontend for **SYAC**, the mobile app for r/savedyouaclick
-- Mentored students in inter-school programming competitions

 ### 🎓 Education
-- B.Tech in Computer Science & Engineering
+- B.Tech in Computer Science & Engineering, Pre-Final
 - **SRM Institute of Science and Technology (SRMIST)**